 - raw materials (damar resin crystals and beeswax) to make your own encaustic medium —then adding oil paint or pigment for colour as you work

-In addition to beeswax and damar resin crystals, you will need the following tools.
+In addition to beeswax and damar resin crystals, you will need the following equipment.

 - a heated vessel — i.e. an electric skillet or crock pot, electric roaster oven with removable insert, electric palette, grill or griddle with a pan